refresh-bio/KMC/README.md

 ##### Additional infromation for MAC OS installation

-For compilation under MAC OS there is makefile_mac.
-Usage:

-    make -f makefile_mac

 There might be a need to change g++ path in makefile_mac.
 If needed we recommend install g++ with brew (http://brew.sh/).